Murder of Samantha Josephson: Legacy

 Additional legislation aimed at protecting ride-share users is pending.
 In April 2019, Senator Anna Kaplan introduced the Samantha L. Josephson Ridesharing Safety Act to the New York Senate.
-The act, which is currently in the Transportation Committee, requires ride-share drivers to “display visible, consistent, and distinctive signage clearly identifying the rideshare service provider at all times when the driver is active on the service platform or providing rideshare service.”
+The act requires ride-share drivers to "display visible, consistent, and distinctive signage clearly identifying the rideshare service provider at all times when the driver is active on the service platform or providing rideshare service."
 These signs must be readable from a distance of 50 feet during daylight hours and should be illuminated at night so that the logo is patently visible.

 Josephson's parents have worked with lawmakers in the United States Congress to craft a federal law to enhance ride-share safety.
-The bill, which is also titled "Sami's Law," was introduced on June 13, 2019.
-It requires ride-share vehicles to have front license plates and illuminated windshield signs along with scannable or quick-response codes on the sides.
+The bill, also titled "Sami's Law," was introduced on June 13, 2019.
+It requires ride-share vehicles to have front license plates and illuminated windshield signs along with scanable or quick-response codes on the sides.
 States that do not comply would be penalized by losing 1% of federal highway funding.
 The law would also establish a 15-member advisory council, called SAMI's Council, which would be made of federal agency and public stakeholders.
 The Council would report to the Secretary of Transportation and work to advance safety standards in the rideshare industry.
 The bill would also regulate the sale of official ride-share signage, require a Government Accountability Office (GAO) to report on incidents of assault and abuse of passengers and drivers, and require the GAO to examine the nature and specifics of background checks that are conducted by companies and the state standards of background checks.
 The federal Sami's Law was referred to several subcommittees and in July 2020, the U.S. House of Representatives unanimously approved it.
 Josephson's death prompted the University of South Carolina to launch a campaign titled "What's My Name" to help students stay safe while using ride-sharing services.
 On December 28, 2022, federal legislation authorizing a study of ride-sharing safety practices, with passage by the US House and Senate, was sent to President Biden's desk.
 It was signed into law on January 5, 2023.
 The Josephson family attended the 2023 State of the Union address as guests of New Jersey Congressman Chris Smith.

 Josephson was awarded a posthumous political science degree in May 2019 at what would have been her graduation ceremony.
-Her diploma and college possessions were given to her mother.
+Her mother accepted her diploma and college possessions on her behalf.